A Race we must win

 All mangrove plantations are controlled by the “Davao Oriental State University”.
 The students, together with the forest managers of Mama Earth, supervise the upbringing of the seedlings in the nurseries and oversee the planting operations.
 They are also responsible for controlling the plantations and its documentation.
 As part of their education, they prepare studies about the mangroves, which are made publicly available to everyone interested.
 Additionally, it is planned to finance a vigorous study under the direction of Dr. Lea AngSinco-Jiminec and Dr. Johnglen Seniel, which will measure the amount of CO2 released into the soil.
 Local schools will also be involved to teach children about nature and environmental protection.

-For the transparency of the project, the university produces a report every six months.
-Furthermore, the plantations are documented with drone footage, videos, photos, and also by records in Google Earth maps.
+The university produces a report every six months to ensure the transparency of the project.
+The plantings are also documented with drone footage, videos, photos and entries in Google Earth maps.
 The good thing about Google Earth is that you can use the time slider to see the situation before planting and after planting.
-There is a KML file for each of the areas, so you can have a closer look at the planting areas in Explorer.
+There is a KML file for each of the individual areas so that you can fly to the planting areas by double-clicking in Explorer.

-The white areas show the newly surveyed areas, which together cover over 127 hectares.
+The white areas show the newly surveyed areas, which together cover more than 127 hectares.

 One of the areas in detail.
 Our foresters and five others from Mati walked all the areas to make the maps.